 Col. Mike Randerson

-Col. David "Mike" Randerson was the first vice president for what was then known as the Division of Adult Higher Education (AHE) from 1995 to 2014.
-Under his guidance, the number of students enrolled in AHE courses grew from 4,000 to 18,000, and the number of Nationwide Campuses grew from 17 to 35, half of which are located on military bases.
+Col. David "Mike" Randerson was the first vice president for what was then known as the Division of Adult Higher Education from 1995 to 2014.
+Under his guidance, the number of non-traditional students enrolled in courses grew from 4,000 to 18,000, and the number of learning venues nationwide grew from 17 to 35, half of which are located on military bases.

 Prior to his service to Columbia College, Randerson taught aerospace studies at the University of Missouri.
 He also chaired the Air Force Reserves Training Corps at the University of Missouri.

 He spent 25 years in the U.S. Air Force as director of Student Affairs and professor of national security studies at Air University’s Air War College.

 He retired in 1995 in the rank of colonel and is a life member of the Air Force Association.